The Innovation Manifesto

 Where there’s religious or ideologic persecution there’s soon war.
 Private persecution becomes very public.
 Either way, there’s terror and horror.

 What’s the alternative?
 Freedom to explore, discover, create, invent, make, express, and innovate — all grounded in reality.
 And not just freedom in theory, freedom lived.
 Outward and inward exploration on a large scale, applauded at all levels of society.
 Think Silicon Valley worldwide (though without the suffocating political correctness.)
 Silicon World?

-See scientists, inventors, makers, and entrepreneurs mixing freely in a celebration of creativity grounded in reality with artists, composers, and authors.
+See scientists, inventors, makers, and entrepreneurs mixing freely in a celebration of creativity grounded in reality, with artists, composers, and authors telling the story.
 That’s the world I see.